 Laura Jackson, a 22-year-old drama student at the University of Exeter in the U.K., started the movement after growing her own body hair for a performance and noticing her own reaction to it.
 "After a few weeks of getting used to it, I started to like my natural hair," she posted to an Instagram account created for the campaign.
 "Though I felt liberated and more confident in myself, some people around me didn’t understand why I didn’t shave/didn’t agree with it."

 Januhairy encourages women to let the hair on their bodies grow in support of a charity, Body Gossip, which empowers people to be the best version of themselves through arts and education.
-On her crowdfunding site, Jackson has a goal of 1,000 pounds (or more than $1,200) through sponsorships supporting women who grow their body hair.
+On her crowdfunding site in 2019, Jackson raised £1,534 (or more than $2,000) through sponsorships supporting women who grow their body hair.

 "Society seems to be behaving as if the natural hair we grow on our bodies is unattractive and distasteful.
 We are so used to removing our body hair that we are becoming unfamiliar with our authentic selves," she wrote.

 "Media and films have an influence on young women and how they feel they should be," Jackson told TODAY Style by email, explaining that Disney princesses and other portrayals of women had an effect on her self-esteem growing up.

 On social media, the Januhairy campaign stirred a bit of debate.
 While there were plenty of supportive posts, there were also a fair share of negative commenters.

 "It's important that we see these (negative) comments, because it reminds us why we are doing this campaign and what opinions we are trying to change," Jackson told TODAY Style.
 "These people don't understand this yet and that's OK ... that's what the campaign is for.
 At least we are all talking about it!"